Fee Adjustment Monitoring

 The CMS has been closely monitoring claims and health outcomes data to verify that beneficiary access to quality items and services in Non-Competitive Bidding (NCB) areas continues during and after the six month transition.
 A valuable indicator of whether payment amounts are sufficient is the percentage of claims that suppliers have submitted as assigned, accepting the fee schedule amount as payment in full.
 Suppliers in NCB areas are not required to accept assignment of Medicare claims for items subject to competitive bidding (CB items).
 This means that if an adjusted fee schedule amount is not sufficient to cover the costs of furnishing the item to a particular beneficiary in the supplier’s service area because of where the beneficiary lives or for other reasons, the supplier can decide not to accept assignment of the claim and collect the extra money needed to cover their costs directly from the beneficiary.

-See the first file in the Downloads section below for the results of assignment rates for claims processed for CB items furnished in NCB Areas from January thru June 2016.
+View the results of assignment rates for claims processed for CB items furnished in NCB Areas from January thru June 2016.
 The data compares the rate of assignment for the first six months of 2015 versus the first six months of 2016, for claims processed thru the first 35 weeks of each year.
 Overall, there was no change in the rate of assignment in the first six months of 2016 (99.86 percent) versus the first four months of 2015 (99.86 percent).

 The data is broken out for the eight BEA geographic regions of the contiguous United States, as well as non-contiguous areas (i.e., Alaska, Hawaii, Puerto Rico, Virgin Islands, etc., combined).
 The data is also broken out to compare the rate of assignment of claims for competitive bidding items furnished in rural areas versus non-rural areas.
 The rate of assignment of claims in 2016 continues to be very high overall in both rural and non-rural areas.
 Finally, the data is broken out for several different categories of items.